marianoaloi/new_affito/specification/new_affitto/wiki/concepts/firebaseconfig.md

 ## Key Characteristics

 - **Project-specific binding**: The configuration ties the frontend application to the specific Firebase project named "affitiudine" via its `projectId` and `authDomain` (`affitiudine.firebaseapp.com`)
-- **Contains sensitive credentials**: Includes the `apiKey` (`AIzaSyAokzUuGqYXFc4YfJj66vC3aVPsQ7P2ixE`) used for API access authorization, though Firebase API keys are designed to be client-facing and are restricted via Firebase security rules
 - **Enables Firebase Authentication**: Works in conjunction with [[entities/GoogleAuthProvider|GoogleAuthProvider]] to enable Google-based sign-in for the application
 - **Messaging support**: Includes `messagingSenderId` (`211362755894`) for Firebase Cloud Messaging integration
 - **Storage configuration**: Specifies `storageBucket` (`affitiudine.firebasestorage.app`) for Firebase Storage access